xgfone/ship/README.md

 // Prometheus returns a prometheus handler.
 //
-// if missing gatherer, it is prometheus.DefaultGatherer. func Prometheus(gatherer ...prometheus.Gatherer) ship.Handler {
+// if missing gatherer, it is prometheus.DefaultGatherer by default. func Prometheus(gatherer ...prometheus.Gatherer) ship.Handler {
 	gather := prometheus.DefaultGatherer
 	if len(gatherer) > 0 && gatherer[0] != nil {